Nicklatham123/WorldHappinessReport-ML/README.md

+# ABOUT
-Data analysis on the World Happiness Report using Python
+Data analysis (Linear Regression, K-Means Clustering) on the World Happiness Report using Python.

+# USAGE
+python3 main.py